Homelab

 The homelab network is supposed to be logically and physically segmented from the main household (family) network to ensure isolation, control, and scalability. (also so that I can't accidentally take out my family's internet)

-I'm not a professional or even trained in networking (at the time of writing 2025, I built this network from scratch through trial and error, googling, and begging ChatGPT for sources and examples to learn from - have never taken any courses or modules on networking yet)
+I'm not a professional or even trained in networking (at the time of writing 2026, I built this network from scratch through trial and error, googling, and begging ChatGPT/Claude for sources and examples to learn from - have never taken any courses or modules on networking yet).

 Physical and Routing seperation